Beyond Meat is a company specializing in creating plant-based meat that closely mimic the taste, texture, and nutritional profile of real meat.

 According to the data from Fitch Solutions‘ macro research, the meat industry is the largest category in the food sector, generating an estimated sales of approximately $270 billion in the U.S. or $1.4 trillion globally in 2017 alone.

-Therefore, Beyond Meat’s growth story does not end here as there are plenty of opportunities ahead for the company, considering that the world is slowly becoming more environmentally and health-conscious, especially in the U.S.
+Therefore, Beyond Meat’s growth story may not end here as there are plenty of opportunities ahead for the company, considering that the world is slowly becoming more environmentally and health-conscious, especially in the U.S.

 In this context, the growing awareness of the negativities associated with eating animal-based products, including climate change and diseases, will only help to bolster Beyond Meat’s expansion into the protein industry.